still-standing/running-adventures/_posts/story/2019-01-01-the-start-post.markdown

-The moment everything really started was in Summer 2018 during a dinner at the terrace of a restaurant in Nice - South of France at the terrace of a restaurant in the *Vieux Nice*; with few friends, a lot of good food, a lot of good wine, and a lot of bad cigarettes (but please, do not drink nor smoke...).
+The moment everything really started was in Summer 2018 during a dinner at the terrace of a restaurant in Nice - South of France at the terrace of a restaurant in the *Vieux Nice*; with few friends, a lot of good food, a lot of good wine, and one bad cigarette (but please, do not drink nor smoke...).

 We were finishing our glasses of wine while waiting for the dessert.
 The dessert will reveal to be a huge [rum baba](https://en.wikipedia.org/wiki/Rum_baba), with more rum than baba, and which will kill us all later (figuratively speaking...).